 Environmental enrichment is a widely used term by trainers and animal behaviourists but making our best friends happy is not as complicated as it sounds.
 All you need is a bit of creativity!

-That all sounds cool, but how can you make your beloved furry friend happy as Larry?
+That all sounds good, but how can you make your beloved furry friend happy as Larry?

 DOGS ARE INDIVIDUALS

 First of all, let’s have a look at what your dog enjoys most.
 Is it food?
 Playing fetch?
 Going for long walks along the creek?
-Chewing a raw meaty bone?
+Chewing on something edible?
 Digging?
-Learning new tricks for yummy treats?
-Playing with doggy friends or just relaxing on the couch with their human family?
+Learning new tricks?
+Playing with doggy friends or just relaxing on the couch with the family?
 Every dog has their own unique personality, and even siblings from the same litter can have totally different preferences so it is important to explore what makes your dog happy.

 FUN FEEDING ALTERNATIVES